Emergency generators: Two options

 Power grid problems aside, we all lose electricity occasionally.
 But when outages become routine, leaving you without electricity for days on end, it’s time to take action by getting a generator.
 Smaller, portable generators are great for powering the essentials, like the refrigerator and microwave, while large standby generators can power everything in your house.

 In this article, we’ll walk you through both types of generators (portable and standby) and both ways to deliver backup power (extension cords and subpanels).
-We’ll cover the pros and cons of each system and give you an idea of prices.
+We’ll cover the pros and cons of each system and give you an idea of prices for the best generator.

 Two Types of Generators, Two Very Different Costs